 3. See how the Mesa Room was used as U.S. Army headquarters in the 1800s.

-The Mesa Room below was used as the Post Commander's Office in the 1880s by the U.S. Army.
+The Mesa Room (above) was used as the Post Commander's Office in the 1880s by the U.S. Army.
 By this time, the Presidio was the biggest employer in San Francisco.
-Can you see the green clapboards around the fireplace?
-These were used to cover the original adobe walls.
+The green clapboards around the fireplace were used to cover the original adobe walls.

 From 1846 to the Philippine-American war in 1899, the U.S. Army tripled the size of the Presidio, building army barracks, a hospital, firing range, and wharf.
 They also created a windbreak by planting thousands of trees on what were previously sand dunes.
-These forests are still visible at the Presidio today, and part of what makes it a very special place.
+These forests are still visible at the Presidio today.

 4. Learn how the Mesa Room became an Officers' Club in the 1900s.

-By the 1970s it was a television room used by Officers.
+By the 1970s the Mesa Room then used as a television room used by Officers.

 5. Visit the striking Anza Room.